 Finding a job in Algeria

 The majority of expats secure employment before arriving in the country.
-Expats seeking work in Algeria can explore various online job search platforms tailored to the country or specific industries.
-Some popular websites include Emploitic, CareerJet and Bayt.
-Sending out resumes to international companies could also help with the job search.
+Expats seeking work in Algeria can explore various online job boards or search platforms tailored to either the country or specific industries.
+Some popular websites include Emploitic, Optioncarriere, and Bayt.

-Expats seeking employment in Algeria must obtain a work visa, which they can apply for through the Algerian Embassy or Consulate in their home country.
-The employer usually takes responsibility for the work permit and will need to prove that there are no Algerians capable of doing the job before they hire a foreigner.
+Those seeking employment in Algeria must obtain a work visa, which they can apply for through an Algerian Embassy or Consulate in their home country.
+The employer usually takes responsibility for the work permit and will need to prove that there are no Algerians capable of doing the job before they hire an expat.

 Useful links